-Spanish Language for Heritage Speakers Certificate of Achievement Two-Year Course Sequence Beginning in the Fall Semester
+Spanish Language for Heritage Speakers Associate in Arts Degree and Certificate of Achievement Recommended Two-Year Course Sequence Beginning in the Fall Semester

-You can use the following pattern to complete an Associate in Arts degree in Spanish.
-If you wish to earn an associate degree or certificate, you must participate in the Student Success Program (Matriculation), which includes assessing academic skills and developing a Student Education Plan (SEP) with a counselor.
+You can use the following pattern to complete an Associate in Arts degree or Certificate of Achievement in Spanish.
+If you wish to earn an associate degree or certificate, you must participate in the Student Success Program (Matriculation), which includes assessing academic skills and developing a Student Education Plan (SEP) with a Counselor.
 This plan will map your sequence of courses to help you complete your degree regardless of the semester you begin classes.

-Courses Units
+0 Course Units

 1st Semester/Fall

 SPAN 22A Spanish for Bilingual Speakers I 5

+Spanish Elective 3

+General Education and Electives 7

+Total Units 15

 2nd Semester/Spring

 SPAN 22B Spanish for Bilingual Speakers II 5

+Spanish Elective 3

+General Education and Electives 7

+Total Units 15

 3rd Semester/Fall

-Two courses from Lists A 6
+Spanish Elective 3

+General Education and Electives 12

+Total Units 15

 4th Semester/Spring

-Two courses from Lists A 6
+Spanish Elective 3

+General Education and Electives 12

+Total Units 15

-- Demonstrate oral competence in the Spanish Language: use grammar and vocabulary to demonstrate oral competence in the Spanish language. - Demonstrate written competence in the Spanish language: use grammar and vocabulary to demonstrate written competence in the Spanish language. - Describe the culture(s) of the Spanish--speaking world. - Interpret Spanish-language texts according to their cultural, literary and/or linguistic content.
+- Demonstrate oral competence in the Spanish Language: use grammar and vocabulary to demonstrate oral competence in the Spanish language. - Demonstrate written competence in the Spanish language: use grammar and vocabulary to demonstrate written competence in the Spanish language. - Describe the culture(s) of the Spanish-speaking world. - Interpret Spanish-language texts according to their cultural, literary and/or linguistic content.